LooDaHu/ARORA_General_-Introduction/Welcome file.md

 # Djang-REST-framework

 Let's start with Django-rest-framework.
 Before we get started, please make sure:
-1. You have a python3
+1. You have a python3.6 on your machine.
+Though Python3.6 is cross-platform, I recommand you use Linux or Linux VM.
 ## Create files and folders

 The file explorer is accessible using the button in left corner of the navigation bar.
 You can create a new file by clicking the **New file** button in the file explorer.
 You can also create folders by clicking the **New folder** button.